sailorbru/sailorbru/README.md

 - 👋 Hi, I’m @sailorbru
 - 👀 I’m interested in know all about technology
-- 🌱 I’m currently learning HTML,CSS and .NET
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on everyone

 <!---